RamailoTech/exercise-python-be/README.md

 - A section on Celery:
   - Description of the asynchronous and periodic tasks.
   - Configuration details for the message broker (e.g., Redis or RabbitMQ).
+- Provide clear instructions for building and running the application with Docker and Docker Compose.
 - Optionally, a section on potential improvements (e.g., adding authentication, caching, or deployment strategies).

 ## Constraints & Guidelines